-Harvestime Social-An informal gathering sponsored by the ASB held in the Autumn Quarter of each year for the entire student body.
+Harvestime Social - An informal gathering sponsored by the ASB held in the Fall Semester of each year for the entire student body.

-Missionary Fair-During the Winter Quarter of each year and in conjunction with Spiritual Emphasis Week, WOM sponsors various projects which may include a Food Fair (featuring foods from various parts of the world), booths, missionary guests, parade, costumes, special music or films, etc., all designated to emphasize Missions.
+Missionary Fair - During the beginning of Spring Semester and in conjunction with the Missions Convention various projects which may include a Food Fair (featuring foods from various parts of the world), booths, missionary guests, parade, costumes, special music or films, etc., all designated to emphasize Missions.

-All-School Banquet-A formal banquet sponsored by ASB held in the
+All-School Banquet - A formal banquet sponsored by ASB held in the

-Spring Quarter.
+Spring Semester.